 At Safar Academy, a great deal of importance is given to the correct recitation of the Qurʿān.
 The first stage of this is learning how to read the Arabic script.
-This is done by means of teaching the Arabic alphabets and rules of basic pronunciation using a text known as the Qāʿidah.
+This is done by means of teaching the Arabic alphabet and rules of basic pronunciation using a text known as the Qāʿidah.

 Through our years of experience in teaching this, we have found the need to develop a Qāʿidah that combines the best of all other Qāʿidahs and is more suited to the needs of students whose native tongue is not Arabic.

 Every care is taken to explain to the students each stage of learning to read Arabic.
 The aim is to complete the Qāʿidah over an average time of two years – two half years.
 After completion of the Qāʿidah, the students progress to recite the Juz ʿAmma and then progress to begin reciting the Qurʿān.

 During the last two stages, more complex rules of reading and reciting (Tajwīd) are taught.
 A student completing their studies at Safar Academy attains a very high standard of Tajwīd (the art of reciting the Qurʿān proficiently and correctly), unparalleled by many other madrasahs.

 Students memorise Juz ʿAmma and various duʿās every week at Safar Academy, with a three week limit per sūrah and dua memorisation.
 We never use transliteration.
 Children memorise 20 sūrahs in 20 different peer-mentored groups, starting from Sūrah Duḥā and finishing at Sūrah Nās.
 Students are tested after every Sūrah by a senior member of staff to check for errors and their progress is tracked throughout the year.
 The emphasis is on quality of recitation rather than quantity.

 Our Learn by Heart Series: Essential Duas & Surahs, highlights the excellences of using the duas to help motivate their regular use.